magento/pagebuilder-docs/docs/create-custom-content-type/step-6-add-icon.md

 | `width`         | Sets the width of the content area that most closely matches the widths of Page Builder icon fonts. |
 | `height`        | Sets the height of the content area that most closely matches the widths of Page Builder icon fonts. |
 | `margin-bottom` | Pulls the SVG or PNG image down within the panel container to more closely match the positioning of Page Builder's font icon. |
-{:style="table-layout:auto"}

 When deployed, your icon images are linked from `pub/static` as shown here:

 ![Create config file](../images/step6-icon-link-static.png)

 ## Add the icon class to the config file

 The last step is to add our icon's class name to our config file.
 Previous to this step, we used an existing icon class: `icon-pagebuilder-heading`.
 Now we can replace this class with our new class: `icon-pagebuilder-quote`, as shown here:

 ```xml
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:module:Magento_PageBuilder:etc/content_type.xsd">